 The cover of the cot mattress is of utmost importance as this is the one barrier between any accidents and the mattress.
-There are two options with a cot mattress cover, you can either go for the 100% natural which won’t be waterproof or a waterproof cover that’s either entirely synthetic or a blend.
+There are two options with a cot mattress cover, you can either go for the 100% natural which won’t be water resistant or a water resistant cover that’s either entirely synthetic or a blend.
 Most parents go for the waterproof cover as this is the most practical.

 Whilst it’s great to have an entirely 100% natural fibre mattress and cover it also means that any soiling that occurs will directly enter the mattress, sometimes making the mattress unusable.
 We advise you are better with a waterproof mattress cover and then 100% natural sheets, blankets and comforters instead.
 These will be directly in contact with the baby so they get the benefit of natural fibres without any little accidents from ruining your new cot mattress.

 Our cot mattress is supplied with two pinsonic microfibre covers and an internal water resistant hair proof cover.
 We supply two covers so you can replace it immediately after any accidents or spills and not have to wait to wash and dry the cover before remaking the cot for your child.
 We know how convenience is a priority when you have children!

 A pinsonic quilted cover is where a material is heat-bonded together instead of being stitched.
 This can be done in an unlimited array of patterns and prints and to the naked eye looks like it has been quilt stitched.
 This is also known as fuse-bonding and has the advantage of giving the look of a quilt but without any stitching that babies nails and fingers can get caught in because it is sonically heat bonded very quickly.
 It’s another method used to help reduce the risk of injury to a child.

 There are three main criteria you should focus on when choosing a new cot mattress for a baby or infant.